 Rateable values are generally reassessed every five years so that bills paid by any one ratepayer reflect changes over time in the value of their property relative to others.
-The current rating list is based on the 2010 revaluation, which set the date as 1 April 2008.
-The Valuation Office Agency has more information on the last revaluation in 2010.
+The latest rating list is based on the 2017 revaluation, which set the date as 1 April 2015.
+The Valuation Office Agency has more information on the last revaluation in 2017.

 If the rateable value of your property changes significantly as a result of revaluation, your rates will change gradually because the government limits how much your rates can increase or decrease each year.
 This is called transitional relief.
 If you are entitled to transitional relief, it will be shown on the front of your business rates bill.